 Zebra mussels are native to Russia and the Ukraine.
 They were first detected in the United States in the Great Lakes and Hudson River in the 1980s.
 Since then, they have steadily made their way across the United States by hitching rides on boats traveling between streams and lakes.

-Zebra Mussels multiply rapidly, the few natural predators in Texas waterways have little effect on their spread.
+Zebra Mussels multiply rapidly and the few natural predators in Texas waterways have little effect on their spread.
 Infested streams and lakes have reported colonies of zebra mussels taking over habitats and nutrients from native fish and mussel colonies.

 The River Authority’s goal is to stop this spread from reaching the San Antonio River watershed.
 Texas Parks and Wildlife Department (TPWD) and The River Authority advise both motorized and non-motorized boat recreationalists to do the following: